Drizin/CodegenCS/docs/Comparison-T4.md

 ## Managing Multiple Files

-T4 has **poor support for managing multiple files** (it's a single output stream, requires some hacks/workarounds to save the output buffer in chunks into individual files).
+T4 has [**terrible support for managing multiple files**](https://stackoverflow.com/a/44340464/): basically there is a single output stream and it requires a lot of hacks to break down the output buffer into individual files.
+This also means that multiple output streams cannot live together (you can't write to a file until you're done with the previous one).

 In CodegenCS it's first-class citizen.

+Other templating engines don't support multiple files at all.

 ## Coding Paradigm